Direct effect of European Union law: Directives

-The landmark judgments on the direct effect of Directives is Van Duyn v Home Office, which established vertical direct effect of Directives and Marshall v Southampton Health Authority, which established that there is no horizontal direct effect of unimplemented directives.
+The landmark judgments on the direct effect of Directives are Van Duyn v Home Office, which established vertical direct effect of Directives, and Marshall v Southampton Health Authority, which established that there is no horizontal direct effect of unimplemented directives.

 The horizontal direct effect of Directives is a contentious issue.
 Numerous Advocates General have supported the case for establishing horizontal direct effect.
-However, the ECJ has always resisted a change of the Marshall case law as to allow a general right to invoke on unimplemented directives against private parties.
+However, the ECJ has always resisted a change of the Marshall case law so as to allow a general right to invoke on unimplemented directives against private parties.
 In a number of cases the ECJ has established means for limiting the scope of the prohibition of horizontal direct effect, and ensure the full effectiveness of directives as much as possible.

 The case of Foster v British Gas demonstrates the court's willingness to confer the rights of a directive unto individuals, for the purpose of this case the court purported that any government organisation, nationalised company or company working in the public sector can be considered as a public body for the purpose of implementing vertical direct effect when a more narrow reading of the case might infer that horizontal direct effect would need to required for application.
 This is demonstrated in the case of Van Colson where the court established the practice of 'reading in' a directive into existing national law to realise the directive's effect – despite it not actually being a part of the legislation.
-Further case law to demonstrate this practice is Francovich v Italy where action could be taken against the government by an individual for their failure to implement a directive and the subsequent loss of rights suffered in court.
+Further case law to demonstrate this practice is Francovich v Italy, where action could be taken against the government by an individual for their failure to implement a directive and the subsequent loss of rights suffered in court.

 In Grad v Finanzamt Traunstein, a case involving VAT, the ECJ ruled that a decision could be directly effective, as they imposed an obligation to achieve a required result.
 As the ECJ held in Becker, another case involving VAT, "wherever the provisions of a directive appear...to be unconditional and sufficiently precise, those provisions may, in the absence of implementing measures adopted within the prescribed period, be relied upon as against any national provision which is incompatible with the directive or insofar as the provisions define rights which individuals are able to assert against the State."